Sunday, September 07, 2008

 Reading highlights: Bumbershoot 2003, 2000, 1996(Seattle), The World Poetry Bout 2002 (Taos, New Mexico), Poetry Africa 2001 (South Africa), 2001 Shakespeare and Co.
 (Paris), Vancouver International Writers Festival (‘02, ‘00, ‘95, ‘93, ‘90), 1990 Small Press Festival (New York), 1993 Harbourfront Reading Series (Toronto).

 Sheri-D Wilson is an innovator and activist who seeks to give voice to all people; those who have been silenced, under-represented and all cultural groups whose stories must be heard.
 From 1988-1990 she co-founded and organized the Vancouver Small Press Festival, and the Commercial Street Art Festival for the Normal Art Society.
 In 2003 she formed the Calgary Spoken Word Society, which produces the Calgary International Spoken Word Festival and other Spoken Word Activities.
 With direct instructions from the great Lillian Allen, in 2005 Sheri-D initiated the first Banff Summit Meeting of Spoken Word (with 16 artist/producers), which led to the formation of SWAN (Spoken Word Arts Network).
-This year she heads the organizational faculty for the first Spoken Word Pilot Program at the Banff Centre, and the second SWAN meeting.
-Her essay, “FIRST TIME EYES: Unearthing Spoken Word,” will appear in the upcoming issue of Canadian Theatre Review.
+She has headed the organizational faculty for the first Spoken Word Pilot Program at the Banff Centre, and the second SWAN meeting.
+Her essay, “FIRST TIME EYES: Unearthing Spoken Word,” appeared in an issue of Canadian Theatre Review.